adoptium/blog.adoptium.net/README.md

 ### Excerpts

 On the front page, we only display excerpts and not full posts.
 By default, Gatsby will shorten your post automatically, which might yield unsatisfactory results.
-You have to options to control that behaviour:

-* Insert `<!-- excerpt-end -->` in your text.
-Everything that comes before that marker will be part of your excerpt.
-* In the frontmatter of your post (metadata delimited with `---` at the beginning of your post), add a field `description` with the text you want to see on the front page.
+To control that behaviour, add a field `description` with the text you want to see on the front page in the frontmatter of your post (metadata delimited with `---` at the beginning of your post).

-The second option with the dedicated `description` is preferable if you have markup (will be stripped) or content at the beginning of your article that should not appear in the excerpt, e.g., a guest post marker.

 ### Images with Captions